R3zdrake/R3zdrake/README.md

 ### Hi there 👋

+I'm Afrezal Karim
-My personal repo where i dump all my notes related to Cybersecurity,Tech HOWTO Guide, Study and Exam related.
+This is my personal repo where i dump all my notes related to Cybersecurity, scripts, Tech HOWTO Guide, Study and Exam related.